Partition of Two Interacting Electrons by a Potential Barrier

+We note that in the quantum Hall regime~\cite{feve:demand,dubois:minimal,jullien:quantum,bisognin2019quantum} where electron wave packets move along a quantum Hall edge channel, having low energy ($\leq$ 0.1 meV) close to the Fermi level, $\Gamma_\ell / \Delta_b$ may be so small that our effects are negligible.
+When the scattering amplitudes of those packets at a quantum point contact are manipulated to be energy dependent (e.g., in nonequilibrium), the scattering delay times will play a role, as in our study.
+It will be interesting to study interplay between the delay times and electron interactions of chiral Luttinger liquids along the edge.

+\HS{We considered initial two-electron (anti-symmetrized) product states.
+This is supported by experiments~\cite{fletcher2019continuous} where the purity of electron states generated by a quantum-dot pump is very low.
+Nonetheless, entanglement in initial states can affect $P_n$, depending on its detailed form.
+For example, when two electrons are initially in an equal superposition of the initial states of Figs.~\ref{fig:HBT_sQPC}(b) and \ref{fig:HBT_sQPC}(e), their partition probability $P_n$ equals the average of the results in Figs.~\ref{fig:HBT_sQPC}(b) and \ref{fig:HBT_sQPC}(e).
+In this case, $P_n$ does not show the nonmonotonicity.
+Studies on the effects of general entanglement will be valuable.}

-We discuss incoherent wave packets.
-Recent experiments~\cite{fletcher2019continuous} show that the purity of packets generated by a quantum-dot pump is low.
-For them, exchange interactions vanish, so their collision is governed by direct processes as in Fig.~\ref{fig:HOM}(a).
+When the electrons occupy incoherent wave packets, exchange interactions vanish, so their collision is governed by direct processes.
 In this case, our theory is applicable~\cite{Fletcher:Park} also to the regime of $\Delta_b < \sigma_E$ with classical ensemble average, although it is developed for $\Delta_b > \sigma_E$.

-Our finding suggests importance of scattering delay times that are usually ignored in simplified models.
-Although they are short as subpicoseconds ($\sim \hbar / \Delta_b$) in mesoscopic electron devices, they play a role in multiparticle scattering.
-It was known that the delay times relate~\cite{pedersen:charge} with nonlinear current response~\cite{christen1996gauge,sanchez2013scattering,dashti2021readout} at scatterers due to charge screening.
+It is known that in mesoscopic devices, scattering delay times play a role in nonlinear current response~\cite{pedersen:charge,christen1996gauge,sanchez2013scattering,dashti2021readout} at scatterers due to charge screening, although they are short as subpicoseconds ($\sim \hbar / \Delta_b$).
 Our work identifies their new role in multiparticle scattering.
-This role was unnoticed in other theories on two-particle scattering~\cite{Levinson:twoelectrons} including a theory~\cite{goorden2007two} of capacitively coupled conductors, numerical simulations~\cite{bellentani:coulomb} for colliding electrons, and a classical description~\cite{Pavlovska:classical}.
+This role was unnoticed in theories on two-particle scattering~\cite{Levinson:twoelectrons} including those for capacitively coupled conductors~\cite{goorden2007two}, numerical studies~\cite{bellentani:coulomb} for colliding electrons, and classical descriptions~\cite{Pavlovska:classical}.
 Note that the delay times differ from the traversal time~\cite{ryu:ultrafast,buttiker:traversal,landauer:barrier}.